marberi/100days/README.md

 work.
 Reading ![Extending STAN](https://arxiv.org/pdf/1810.00873.pdf) in detail and one about ![Edwards language](https://arxiv.org/pdf/1701.03757.pdf).
 I still have some problems understanding how to implement this idea in practice with Pyro.

+# Day 83 [2019-04-10]
+Spent severl hours preparing a presentation on deep learning for the group in gravitational waves.
+This is a different topic from what I usually work on, but was invited to give a talk.